List of F5, EF5, and IF5 tornadoes: List of events

 The tornadoes on this list have been formally rated F5 by an official government source.
 Unless otherwise noted, the source of the F5 rating is the U.S. National Weather Service (NWS), as shown in the archives of the Storm Prediction Center (SPC) and National Climatic Data Center (NCDC).

 Prior to 1950, assessments of F5 tornadoes are based primarily on the work of Thomas P. Grazulis.
 The NCDC has accepted 38 of his F5 classifications of tornadoes occurring between 1880 and 1950.
 In addition to the accepted ones, Grazulis rated a further 25 during the same period which were not accepted.
 Grazulis' work has identified 16 additional F5 tornadoes between 1950 and 1995, with four later being accepted by the NCDC.
 From 1950 to 1970, tornadoes were assessed retrospectively, primarily using information recorded in government databases, as well as newspaper photographs and eyewitness accounts.
 Beginning in 1971, tornadoes were rated by the NWS using on-site damage surveys.

 As of February 1, 2007, tornadoes in the United States are rated using the Enhanced Fujita scale, which replaced the Fujita scale in order to more accurately correlate tornadic intensity with damage indicators and to augment and refine damage descriptors.
 No earlier tornadoes will be reclassified on the Enhanced Fujita scale, and no new tornadoes in the United States will be rated on the original Fujita scale.
 France and Canada also adopted the EF-Scale in subsequent years.
 The ESSL has been reclassifying older tornado events since the creation of the new International Fujita Scale in 2018, resulting in 5 tornadoes being updated from F5 to IF5.

 Official F5/EF5/IF5 tornadoes

-Worldwide, a total of 69 tornadoes have been officially rated F5/EF5/IF5: 60 in the United States, two each in France and Germany, and one each in Argentina, Australia, Canada, Italy, and Paraguay.
+Worldwide, a total of 72 tornadoes have been officially rated F5/EF5/IF5: 60 in the United States, three in Italy, two each in France, and Germany, and one each in Argentina, Australia, Canada, the Netherlands, and Paraguay.
 Of the 60 tornadoes in the United States, 50 are officially rated F5 on the original Fujita scale (with dates of occurrence between May 11, 1953, and May 3, 1999), and 10 are officially rated EF5 on the Enhanced Fujita scale (with dates of occurrence between May 4, 2007, and June 20, 2025).

-In total worldwide, 56 of these tornadoes have been rated F5, 12 have been rated EF5, and five have been rated IF5.
-Two have been simultaneously rated EF5 and IF5, and two others have been simultatenously rated F5 and IF5.
+In total worldwide, 56 of these tornadoes have been rated F5, 10 have been rated EF5, and eight have been rated IF5.
+Two have been simultaneously rated EF5 and IF5.
+For simplicity, they are listed under IF5.